openvinotoolkit/open_model_zoo/demos/noise_suppression_demo/cpp/README.md

 ## Running

-Running the demo with the `-h` option yields a usage message.
+Running the demo with `-h` shows this help message:

 For example, to do inference on a CPU, run the following command: